 I’m not Vietnamese and this is not an authentic recipe.
 My goal was to replicate this dish in a way that is easy to make and can be done quickly.
 My recipe is optimized to taste amazing with minimal time.
 Doing this over the stove without a pressure cooker can take from 30 minutes to 2 hours.
 With the pressure cooker, including prep time, it will take just 20 minutes.

 - Texture: The texture of the congee is a personal preference.
 You can make it thick like oatmeal or soupy.
 I prefer it somewhere in the middle.

 - Chicken: Almost every recipe says to use a whole chicken.
 If you have one and feel like cutting it up and dealing with that, then go for it.
 I’ve discovered that thinly sliced chicken thighs are perfect.
 Chicken breasts were dry and distracted from the dish flavor, so don’t use just breasts.

 - Rice: Many recipes call for mixing two types of white together.
 I do this, but the important thing is to use short-grain white rice.
 With congee, the goal is to really break down the rice.
 When the rice breaks down, the starches in the grains thicken the dish.

 - Ginger: Required.
 I go overboard on ginger myself.

-- Garnish: Black pepper and fish sauce are must haves.
-For herbs, you can use cilantro, but for me nothing beats Thai basil.
-Slicked green onions is nice if you have them, but not necessary.
-For sweetness, most congee dishes add a pinch of cut up Chinese donuts.
-As someone who avoids both wheat and deep fried foods, I don’t add that ingredient.
+- Garnish: Black pepper and fish sauce are must-haves.
+For herbs, you can use cilantro, but for me, nothing beats Thai basil.
+Sliced green onions are nice if you have them, but not necessary.
+For sweetness, most congee dishes add a pinch of cut-up Chinese donuts.
+As someone who avoids both wheat and deep-fried foods, I don’t add that ingredient.
 But if that is your thing, add away.